 On top of all the horsepower and efficiency benefits, an exhaust can turn your perhaps boring-sounding engine note into something naughty and fruity.
 Exhaust systems can be tuned by specialists to create all kinds of sounds, from a rally-like popping and banging affair to a more tuneful and exotic note; perhaps even imitating your favourite supercars, such as a Lamborghini exhaust with the right engine.

-Remapping is an increasingly common and easy method of extracting extra power – especially if your car comes with forced induction from the factory.
-It’s a very popular method in the Euro tuning community (where the vast majority of new cars sold are now turbocharged), but it’s also common across the world thanks to its ease of application.
+ECU Remapping is an increasingly common and easy method of extracting extra power – especially if your car comes with forced induction from the factory.
+It’s a very popular method in the European car tuning community (where the vast majority of new cars sold are now turbocharged), but it’s also common across the world thanks to its ease of application.

 Simply put, a remap taps into your car’s ECU and rewrites the software with a different ‘map’, with the overall result of your car behaving differently from what it was intended to do at the factory.
 It’s such an effective performance modification because cars are tuned conservatively from the factory in order to be able to tolerate different climates, fuel qualities, and for the sake of durability.
 An ECU remap effectively unlocks the capabilities your engine had all along, with very few – if any – downsides to reliability and character.